Link0Darck/ACNH/README.md

 # English

 ## DISCLAIMER:

+📛I would like to say that if you crash your Nintendo Switch or Endomager I am not responsible but rather you! 📛

 ⚠️Fork from [SysBot.ACNHOrders](https://github.com/berichan/SysBot.ACNHOrders)⚠️
 Yes the bot comes from this person except mine is modified because this person has a shitty behavior that blocks everyone from his bot!